Inc44/CoFlu/README.md

 - 🟡 Add copy prompt button.
 - 🟡 Add multiple prompt selections.
 - 🟡 Add search prompt library.
-- 🟡 Explore other models on www.minimax.io and lambdalabs.com.
+- 🟡 Explore other models on www.minimax.io
 - 🟢 Consider adding new default prompts, such as:
 	- *"Markdown OCR the following scan.
 The first page example is already given; continue from the second image."*
 	- *"Adhere to ASD-STE100 Simplified Technical English."*